PokeTrails/PokeTrailsDocs/README.md

 These wireframes were developed and created using Figma, the online version can be viewed and accessed [here](https://www.figma.com/design/l4WFNwF8tMJdNZ5tBWap1D/Pok%C3%A9trails?node-id=935169-448&t=SS62FQ7YuaaWgltJ-1).

+### Note about Wireframes

+Some wireframes were changed during development of the application, these have been noted in the wireframes and referenced in the screenshots of the wireframes, as well as of the deployed application further down.

+For example, the Navbar layout has been changed from the wireframes slightly, with different styling and mobile layout.

 ### Sign Up Page

 ![Sign Up Page](./Images/wireframes/wf_1_sign_up.png)

+*Trainer sprite sizes have been changed and image for male trainer has been updated.
+Form input labels have also been removed.*

 ### Log In Page

 ![Log In Page](./Images/wireframes/wf_2_log_in.png)

+*Removed labels from form inputs.*

 ### Main Page